 Take diversity to the next level.
 This specialization prepares you to contribute your knowledge of psychology, supporting organizations in their commitment to a culture that embraces diversity.
 Learn about the theory, policy, and dynamics of human differences and the influence that these differences can have on an organizational system as you examine the socio-cultural and international contexts that influence individuals and teams in organizations and evaluate the impact of social and cultural diversity in organizations.

-With advanced courses in sociology, culture, and international studies, you expand your abilities as a diversity consultant.
+With advanced courses in sociology, culture, and international studies, you can expand your abilities as a diversity consultant.

 60 words